Skin school, Skincare

 For example, you can apply a niacinamide facial toner after cleansing to rehydrate your skin.
 Or you can use a face serum alone for a more intensive effect or mixed with your moisturizer—experiment with what works best for your skin.

-Of course, always patch test if you’re a newbie to an ingredient, but I’d feel comfortable saying that you can incorporate niacinamide pretty easily without as much caution as something like exfoliating acids such as glycolic or lactic acid.
+Of course, always patch test if you’re a newbie to an ingredient, but I’d feel comfortable saying that you can incorporate niacinamide easily without as much caution as exfoliating acids such as glycolic or lactic acid.

 Beauty of Joseon Dynasty Cream